Renewable ammonia price discoveries: a closer look at the H2Global and SECI auctions

 Low prices have also been reported for renewable ammonia from China produced in China, below $700 per ton FOB, as reported by S&P Global.
 If transported to Europe, transportation and logistics costs will be significant, but this will not be the case for local offtake (i.e. Japan or South Korea).

 These various elements – different definitions for “green” hydrogen (and the subsequent impact on project development), subsidy structures, and transportation & logistics costs – all contribute to the gap between discovered prices for the H2Global and SECI renewable ammonia auctions.
-The H2Global and SECI auctions are also focused on spurring different early markets: domestic use of renewable molecules for fertilizer production in India, versus import of renewable molecules as energy carriers into the EU.
-More data points will provide greater clarity, and point to where early market success will materialize.
+The H2Global and SECI auctions are also focused on spurring different early markets: domestic use of renewable molecules for fertilizer production in India (potentially displacing imports), versus import of renewable molecules as energy carriers into the EU.
+The SECI auction results so far cover just 3 of 13 tenders, and a total volume of 724,000 tons of renewable ammonia, so we will soon have more data points to consider.